In this article we talk about the different causes of hearing loss, their different characteristics and what you can do about them.

 Conditions affecting the hearing (auditory) nerve

-An acoustic neuroma is a rare growth on the hearing nerve inside the skull.
-The hearing loss that an acoustic neuroma causes affects just one ear.
+An acoustic neuroma is a rare non-cancerous growth on the hearing nerve inside the skull.
+If it causes hearing loss, this usually affects just one ear.
 See the separate leaflet called Acoustic Neuroma for more details.

 Conditions affecting the brain